Burnets

 (NCBI-index: 287375)

 The Six-spot Burnet (Zygaena filipendulae) is a butterfly with six red spots on the forewing.
-The red spot at the base is separated by a vein and care must be taken for identification.
-Rarely, the red color is replaced by yellow.
-The ground color of this butterfly is blue-grey.
+The red spot at the base is separated by a vein, and care must be taken to identify it.
+Rarely is the red colour replaced by yellow.
+The ground colour of this butterfly is blue-grey.
 The flight time is in one generation from May to September.
-He flies with a usually slow buzzing flight during sunshine and is mainly attracted to a range of flowers including thistles.
+He flies with a usually slow buzzing flight during sunshine and is mainly attracted to various flowers, including thistles.
 Host plant: Common Clover, Bird’s-foot and Trefoil.
 Dutch name: Sint-jansvlinder.
 Frisian name: Sint-jansflinter.

 Flying period: